hayleyweir/im2smiles/README.md

 The Im2Smiles neural network and code to build the datasets for training are included.

-THe Im2Smiles code is modified from the [Im2Latex network](https://github.com/guillaumegenthial/im2latex) by Guillaume Genthial.
+The Im2Smiles code is modified from the [Im2Latex network](https://github.com/guillaumegenthial/im2latex) by Guillaume Genthial.

 ## Instalation